Last updated on March 3, 2026

 Dance of the Manse

 Dance of the Manse is a mass resurrection spell that brings artifacts and enchantments back.
-And if X is bigger than 6, you’ll even get enough creatures to win the game from there.
+And if X is greater than 6, you’ll even get enough creatures to win the game from there.
 It was a nice pair with Doom Foretold in Throne of Eldraine Standard, and it works best with cheap enchantments that have good ETB effects.
 It’s also playable in Azorius EDH decks that have an enchantment theme.

-Best Enchantment Recursion Payoffs
+Best Enchantment Recursion Payoffs and Enablers

 Here are a few ways to get the most out of your enchantment recursion cards: